Skip to content

 • English and Maths (if required) Level 2

-They will typically be taking ownership for providing advice to managers on a wide range of HR issues using company policy and current law, giving guidance that is compliant and where errors could expose the organisation to employment tribunals or legal risk.
+They are usually responsible for offering advice to managers on a variety of HR matters, using company policy and current legislation, ensuring that the guidance provided is compliant and minimising the risk of exposing the organisation to employment tribunals or legal issues.

 Institute for Apprenticeships